manan-ec/manan-ec.github.io/devlog/mar24-week-2.md

 - 11:00 - Added Undo states for all actions in woodwork design modal, submitted PR.
 - 12:30 - Fixed woodwork clear erroring out. submitted PR.
 - 13:00 - Enabled undo on changing materials, and submitted PR.

+Sign out @20:00

+### Sunday, Mar 17:

+Started @8:00

+- 08:00 - Debugging why furnishings were not updated in planner when updated in scene.